Westside leading the way in sports inclusion for students with disabilities

 PALMDALE – More than 20 students are participating in Westside Union School District’s Sports Inclusion program for students with disabilities, officials announced.

-The program is a first for the Antelope Valley, which consists of 14 special education students who are the athletes and 12 general education students that volunteer as peer coaches.
+The program is a first for the Antelope Valley and consists of 14 special education students who are the athletes and 12 general education students that volunteer as peer coaches.

 The Sports Inclusion program is currently taking place at Hillview Middle School and is led by a team of facilitators overseeing the program and participating as referees.